 Here’s a trick for your page header, include the keywords in your product name.
 When people type your product on the search list, the search result will show them your product.

-This easy to follow in-depth guide will show you how to set up your Shopify SEO for immediate results.
+This easy to follow in-depth guide will show you how to set up your Shopify SEO for fast results.